ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

       documented process
    -  The template at the end of this document should be used and all ‘TODO’ filled out
+   -  The change log will contain a reference to the single SRU process bug, not all bugs fixed by the SRU.
+However, if there are very important bugs that are deemed worthy of reference they too should be included in the change log.
-   -  References to each bug fixed by the SRU should be included in the changelog and major changes called out in the SRU template, especially where changed behavior is not backwards compatible.
+   -  Major changes should be called out in the SRU template, especially where changed behavior is not backward compatible.
    -  For each release (e.g. trusty, xenial, etc.) that is proposed to be updated by the SRU a link to the results of integration testing for at least the following datasources must be provided: